 A nation’s political structure is one of the biggest predictors of its success in a number of areas, including governance, security, peace and economics.
-According to recent analysis by the Brookings Institute, democracy might be the best government form to optimize economic performance of emerging powers.
+According to a recent analysis by the Brookings Institute, democracy might be the best government form to optimize the economic performance of emerging powers.

 The relationship between democracy and economic performance can be determined after considering democratic ideals.
 These include civil liberties, free elections, minority protection and government accountability to the public, among others.

 A move towards democratization signals more freedom for people, markets and trading policies.
 Unlike non-democratic governments, more liberal governance relies on institutions and policies to lay the framework for society.
 These policies are often beneficial for the private industry and therefore stimulate growth.
 Further, democracy in conjunction with free market allows for healthy competition between markets and people, compounding growth.